redhat-developer/rhdh-operator/docs/configuration.md

 In our example, the following files will be mounted:

 ```
-// Each file is mounted individually:
+// Each file is mounted individually (related resources are watched by Operator):
 /my/path/
   file11.txt
   file12.txt
   file21.txt
   file3.txt
-// Directory mounted:
+// Directory mounted (related resources are auto-updated):
 /my/cm3/path/
   file31.txt
   file32.txt